25Ericcheong/go-fundamentals/README.md

 ## Iteration
 - Learned to use benchmark testing.
 Useful for testing performance of new code with the following command `go test -bench=.`

+## Arrays and Slices
+- Use `go test -cover` to display test coverage if needed.
+Great way to determining areas of code that need testing for.